eHound/examples/data/README.md

 This Developer Portal is focused on the Data APIs, and provides code samples and other guidance to assist developers in their implementation.

+If you have any further questions contact us at support@ehoundplatform.com

 ## Supporting Documentation
 Direct API Usage documentation is available as a Postman collection at: https://documenter.getpostman.com/view/2074260/ehound-data-api-documentation/7185ZKF